Gyeongsang dialect: Tone

+The tonal system of Middle Korean became largely extinct around the 17th century, but it lives on in the Gyeongsang dialects.

 Dialects are classified as North Gyeongsang or South Gyeongsang based on pitch accent.
 North Gyeongsang has high tone, low tone (short vowel), and high tone (long vowel), whereas South Gyeongsang has high, mid, and low tone.
 For example, South Gyeongsang distinguishes sóni 'guest', sōni 'hand', and sòni 'grandchild'.
 Pitch accent plays a grammatical role as well, for example distinguishing causative and passive as in jép-pida 'make s.o. catch' and jepída 'be caught'.

 In North Gyeongsang, any syllable may have pitch accent in the form of a high tone, as may the two initial syllables.
 For example, in trisyllabic words, there are four possible tone patterns: